 Essay One: Discuss your immediate post-MBA professional goals.
 How will your professional experience, when combined with a Kelley MBA degree, allow you to achieve these goals?
 Should the short-term goals you have identified not materialize, what alternate career paths might you consider?
 (500 words)

-When you discuss your career experience in this essay, make sure that you are focusing on the most important moments in your career.
-That means, not reciting your jobs like a resume.
+When you discuss your career experience in this essay, focus on the most critical moments in your career.
+Avoid reciting your jobs like a resume.

 Consider the times when you had to stretch to accomplish the goals set out for you.
-Such as, when you had to step up to be a leader, or when you learned more about yourself and your aspirations.
-Those are the stories that will explain how your professional experience will help you achieve your goals.
+Maybe that happened when you stepped up to lead or became introspective about your career aspirations.
+These are the stories that will explain how your professional experience will help you achieve your goals.

-The second half of this question deals with your flexibility around your career goal and your ability to handle change.
+The second half of this question deals with your flexibility around your career goal and ability to handle change.
 Change is constant in most industries, and your ability to recognize opportunity, even outside your anticipated career goals, will be critical to your success.
-Therefore, think about the core elements that are important to you in forming your career goals and how they can be realized in different career opportunities.
+Therefore, think about the core elements essential to you in forming your career goals and how you could achieve them in different career opportunities.

-For example, perhaps you are passionate about the food industry and want to be involved in updating the world of packaged goods.
+For example, perhaps you are passionate about the food industry and want to update the world of packaged goods.
 However, you could imagine pursuing either a strategy role or a finance role within consumer packaged goods.

 Essay Two: Please respond to one of the following short essay prompts.
 (300 words)